matbesancon/hugo-site/content/post/2018-09-27-year-in-phd.markdown

 --------

-So, it's been a bit more than a year since I took a flight to Montréal to start a PhD on mathematical optimization & game theory for demand response on smart grids.
+So, it's been a bit more than a year since I took a flight to Montréal to start a PhD on mathematical optimization & game theory for smart grids.

-After the rush of summer conferences, and my return to France for a part of my PhD at INRIA Lille, it's a good time to take a step back and think of what's been going on and what's coming.
-I'll also answer some common questions I have in a more thoughtful way than I can in a bar conversation.
-Maybe this can also help other PhD students seeing we are not in the same boat, but they all still look pretty much the same.
+After the rush of summer conferences, and my return to France for a part of my PhD at INRIA Lille, it is a good time to take a step back and think of what has been going on and what is coming next.
+I'll also answer some common questions I had in a more thoughtful way than I can in a bar conversation/family dinner.
+Maybe this can also help other PhD students seeing we are not in the same boat, but they all still look alike.

 ## So, when are you going to finish?